 - Changing to a new career entirely – either getting started in media or moving out of it.
 (Most recently, lots of clients have been keen to leave the TV industry)

-- Restarting your career after redundancy
+- Restarting your career after a break

 - Raising confidence and self esteem

-- Negotiating better rates of pay, especially getting better at telephone negotiations
+- Negotiating better rates of pay

-- More successful at pitching ideas
+- Getting better at pitching ideas

-- Getting a book published
+- Getting a book deal

 - Stopping procrastination and becoming better at time management